 City Centre flats are in particular demand with a great shortage of available properties continuing to be the main issue with the market.
 More stock is required to accommodate the high number of ready and waiting buyers.

 Demand is strong in all areas of the market and we are finding more buyers are looking out with the city where properties will be more affordable.
 Properties in the market towns of Mid and East Lothian are selling well, as are those in West Lothian.

-City centre properties continue to prove popular along with Leith, Bruntsfield and Stockbridge.
-Flatted properties on the periphery might have less appeal to the younger market but family homes in these areas are proving popular.
+Perhaps unsurprisingly, city centre properties continue to prove popular although flatted properties on the periphery might have less appeal to the younger market.
+Family homes in these areas are certainly proving popular.

 Edinburgh’s Old Town is the oldest and most historic part of the capital, and is home to some of the city’s leading tourist attractions in addition to a huge array of bars, restaurants, and independent shops.
 Bustling streets and closes bisect the Royal Mile which stretches from Edinburgh Castle to Holyrood Palace and the area, which forms part of a UNESCO World Heritage Site, is steeped in history.